Steffy29/IonicBeers/README.md

 })
 ```

 Save changes and run the app.
-It should look something like the below.
+It should look this way.

 ![Get beers list](../img/2015-12-04-getBeersList.png)